 As a liberal studies major at Fresno Pacific University, you’ll engage in a broad course of study, which will serve as the foundation for a wide range of opportunities including graduate study, career development and community services.
 Because it is interdisciplinary, this program is especially designed to prepare you for teaching at the elementary school level.
-Whether you choose a concentration in history or in biology, you’ll be equipped with the knowledge required to enter a multiple subject teacher credential program.
+Whether you choose a concentration in Science or in Spanish, you'll be equipped with the knowledge required to enter a multiple subject teacher credential program.

 Students must choose an area of concentration.
 Concentrations permit the candidate to specialize in areas of interest and depth.
 All students must complete a concentration of 12 or more units in one discipline or area of study.
 Concentrations may overlap with a minor.